 As the years passed, practically every major tech company launched its own music streaming service.
 Google Play Music launched just a few months after Spotify’s US launch, followed by Amazon Prime Music, YouTube Music, and Tidal over the next few years.
 All of these services offered tens of millions of songs, just like Spotify, and they all cost about the same.

-And then, in 2015, Apple unveiled Apple Music in 2015—which was really just a rebranded version of Beats Music, part of Apple’s $3 billion acquisition of Beats.
+And then, in 2015, Apple unveiled Apple Music—which was really just a rebranded version of Beats Music, part of Apple’s $3 billion acquisition of Beats.
 It was clear how the new service would succeed.
 Because Apple could preload the service on iPhones, Watches, and Macs, the company could effectively tap into a new revenue stream without actually inventing anything.
 And once those people were paying those monthly fees, Apple could keep them hooked by adding exclusive content like the latest Chance the Rapper album.
 Apple even convinced (read: paid) Taylor Swift to make streaming rights to her music exclusive to Apple Music for a year and a half.

 It’s also increasingly apparent that Apple wants people to subscribe to Apple Music for more than just music.
 The company is about to start making high quality TV shows and, eventually, movies.
 In the past few months, Apple has quietly inked contracts with Hollywood heavy-hitters like Steven Spielberg, Reese Witherspoon, Jennifer Aniston, Dr. Dre, Kristen Wiig, and Ronald D. Moore of Battlestar Galactica fame.
 It’s unclear exactly how Apple will distribute all of this sweet premium video content, but since earlier Apple shows like Carpool Karaoke debuted on Apple Music, you can bet that the newer, better shows will, too.
 That said, Apple’s past attempts at original programming have been such pitiful failures, who knows what will happen.